Dhrubor Aschorjo Jibon

-Dhrubor Aschorjo Jibon (Bengali: ধ্রুবর অশ্চর্য জীবন) is a 2024 Indian Bengali-language feature film written and directed by Abhijit Chowdhury and presented by Aniruddha Roy Chowdhury.
+Dhrubor Aschorjo Jibon (transl.
+The Strange Life of Dhurbo) is a 2025 Indian Bengali-language feature film written and directed by Abhijit Chowdhury and presented by Aniruddha Roy Chowdhury.
 The film blends elements of crime drama and science fiction, focusing on themes such as moral conflict, fate, and the socio-political influences on personal decisions.
+Cinematographer and Production Designer Arnab Laha was praised for his work in visually recreating the artistic styles of the four renowned painters—Jamini Roy, Gaganendranath Tagore, Bikash Bhattacharjee, and Benode Behari Mukherjee—whose distinct artistic philosophies inspired the film’s chapters.

 The film premiered at the Kolkata International Film Festival and won the Best Film (Bengali Panorama) award.
-It was also awarded Best Director at the Atlanta Indian Film Festival and Best Film at the NABC Film Festival.
+It won the Best Director Award at the Atlanta Indian Film Festival and Best Film at the NABC Film Festival.

 Plot

 The story follows Dhrubo, a man whose life takes a dramatic turn after a chance encounter with a crime.
 Each decision he makes leads to a branching timeline, creating alternate versions of his life.
 As Dhrubo navigates these parallel realities, the film explores how ethical dilemmas and social structures shape individual destiny.
 The narrative structure blends speculative fiction with emotional realism to raise questions about fate and free will.